-Solana Beach covers an area of about 3.5 square miles, with a population of about 13, 444 (per the 2017 census).
+Solana Beach covers an area of about 3.5 square miles, with a population of 13, 356 (per the 2019 census).

 Children in town attend one of 6 elementary schools in the Solana Beach School District.
 Older children will attend public schools in the San Dieguito Union High School District.
 There are several private schools as well.

 Golfers can enjoy two courses in Solana Beach – the Lomas Santa Fe Country Club (private) and the Lomas Santa Fe Executive Golf Course, which is public.
 You’ll also find excellent courses nearby in Del Mar (e.g., Torrey Pines) and Rancho Santa Fe, most of which are private and expensive.

 Housing in Solana Beach is fairly diverse, ranging from vacation and rental apartments, to a mix of attached and detached condos, single family homes, and luxury oceanfront properties.
 Because of the hilly topography a good number of properties on the east side of the Coast Highway, and even east of the 5 freeway, offer distant views of the ocean, as well as the San Elijo Lagoon.
 Beware that homes near the freeway will have some traffic noise so be sure to check this out if it’s a concern.